You are not a drop in the ocean. You are the entire ocean in a drop.

 - Seek inspiration – I listened to a podcast but often find books, audiobooks, blogs and other material useful.
 I find it best to pick something that directly addresses the challenge you’re facing so you can bring about the shift in perspective.

 - Examine the process – I regularly set goals and, when doubt creeps in, I change direction and start working on something else.
 My process leads me to start many things and finish very few things, which ultimately leads to more self doubt.
 Since I’m starting a business and am ALWAYS unsure of the best next step, what I actually need is a process to keep me moving through he doubt rather than merely a process to keep me moving.

 We don’t rise to the level of our goals.
 We fall to the level of our systems.

 3. Record the lesson – Life moves fast and sometimes it takes a few attempts before you learn a lesson well enough to use it successfully.
-On days like today, I record my thoughts in a journal or video diary (and this blog).
+On days like today, I record my thoughts in a journal or video diary (or this blog).
 Doing this helps me turn the lesson into something quite logical and also helps me remember it better so I can use it again when I need to.

 With that done, I feel refreshed and motivated.
 My thoughts are flowing with me rather than against me and I’m ready to get to work.

 How might your day change with a change in thought?